-I'm the personnel manager at a local chain of pubs, and I'm looking for ways to save money.
-We are legally allowed to pay a lower minimum wage to employees who earn tips, like wait staff and bartenders, as long as they earn enough in tips to bring the take-home pay to at least the full minimum.
-If we require tipped employees to pool their tips with the back of the house (dishwashers and cooks), can we pay everyone the lower minimum wage?
-Our customers tip well, so everyone will still be taking home at least the full minimum hourly wage.
+I'm the personnel manager at a local chain of pubs.
+We pay a lower minimum wage to employees who earn tips, like wait staff and bartenders, but they receive large amounts in tips that bring their take-home pay to well above the minimum wage.
+Our company really values teamwork, and we want to create a fair system where everyone benefits from tips left by satisfied customers.
+Can we require tipped employees to pool their tips with the back of the house (dishwashers and cooks) and shift supervisors?

-You have the basic rule of tips right: It is perfectly legal -- in most states -- for an employer to pay tipped employees less than the regular minimum wage per hour, as long as the employee earns enough in tips to make up the difference.
-Please note the "in most states," because this practice (called taking a tip credit) is not allowed in some states, including California.
-However, as long as your state's law allows it, you may pay a lower hourly wage to tipped employees.
+To start, you have the basic rule of tips right: It is perfectly legal—in most states—for an employer to pay tipped employees less than the regular minimum wage per hour, as long as the employee earns enough in tips to make up the difference.
+However, this practice, called taking a "tip credit," is not allowed in some states (including California).
+And, some states allow a smaller tip credit than the one allowed by federal law.
+So you should double check your state's tipping rules.

 When it comes to tip pooling, though, your company's plans will run into some legal problems.
 Tip pooling—in which tipped employees contribute a portion of the their tips to a pool, which is distributed among a group of employees—is generally legal.
 However, under federal law, managers and supervisors are not allowed to participate in a tip pool.
 This is true regardless of whether your company takes a tip credit or pays employees the full minimum wage.